simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-privacy-on-social-media-with-the-right-settings/index.en.md

 ### Understanding Privacy Risks on Social Media

 The first step in protecting your privacy on social media is understanding the **privacy risks**.
 With so much personal information shared on social media platforms, it is challenging to keep track of who can access your data.
-Social media platforms collect a wide range of data from your profile, such as your name, gender, age, location, and interests.
+Social media platforms collect many data from your profile, such as your name, gender, age, location, and interests.
 This information can be vulnerable to malicious activities by hackers and other cybercriminals.

 While social media platforms have implemented **privacy settings** to help protect your information, it is important to be aware of the common **privacy concerns** that exist.
 One of the most significant concerns is the sharing of information without consent.
 Social media users often post personal information without considering the potential consequences.
 This can include details about their daily routine, location, and even their home address.
 As a result, they become vulnerable to stalking, identity theft, and other malicious activities.